AriFordsham/GHCWiki/Developing-Hadrian.md

 ## Haskell object files with CPP

+## Dependency Generation and Header Files

 # Understanding the cost of missing dependencies

 # Linting with fsatrace